manups4e/ScaleformUI/README.md

 ### Documentation 📖
 Take a look at our Wiki here: https://github.com/manups4e/ScaleformUI/wiki (WIP), you can always join our discord for help and talk about scripting and coding at https://discord.gg/KKN7kRT2vM

+### Discord
+If you didn't do that yet, join my discord server to talk about scripting, scaleformui, coding, and chilling :D https://discord.gg/KKN7kRT2vM

 ### Features 🔧
-* Support for simple buttons, checkboxes and lists.
+* Support for simple buttons, checkboxes and lists with special support for dynamicLists.
 * Support for custom banners from game sprites and your own textures.
 * Support for panels from grid panels to color panels and side panels.
-* Support for custom labels, texts, icons using ~ symbol and emojis!
+* Support for custom labels, texts, icons using ~ symbol and emojis and custom fonts!
-* Easy nested menus for fast and painless nested menu system.
+* Easy nested menus for fast and painless nested menu system (no submenus, more like navigating webpages).
 * Controller support.
 * Mouse controls.
 * Custom instructional buttons.